Mustang Coaching Staff

-Donnelly compiled a 134-67 record at Olympic, including a 109-25 mark for a .813 winning percentage over the last three seasons.
-This past season she guided the Lady Rangers to a 31-8 record, the Northern Region championship with a perfect 12-0 record, and a third place finish at the Northwest Athletic Conference (NWAC) Tournament.
+Donnelly compiled a 134-67 record in five years at Olympic, including a 109-25 mark for a .813 winning percentage over her final three seasons.
+In 2014 she guided the Lady Rangers to a 31-8 record, the Northern Region championship with a perfect 12-0 record, and a third place finish at the Northwest Athletic Conference (NWAC) Tournament.

 Donnelly is a 2004 graduate of Northern Michigan University, where she was a four-year letterwinner as an outside hitter for the NCAA Division II school.
 She helped lead the Wildcats to a pair of Great Lakes Intercollegiate Athletic Conference championships and a NCAA II Regional championship.

 She received a master’s degree in exercise science from Northern Michigan in 2006.

 Braden Hall is a student assistant coach for the 2017 season.

 Hall, a Morningside senior from Fairbanks, Alaska, is majoring in mathematics teaching.

 He was a three-year starter for Morningside’s men’s volleyball team as an outside hitter and libero.
 He finished his playing career as the Mustangs’ all-time leader with 608 career digs.